 In general, you can use your State's fair hearing and appeals process if you do not agree with the decision on adoption assistance.
 The agency that enters into the adoption assistance agreement is required to inform you about the appeals process.
 Some families choose to work with an attorney or seek help from an advocacy organization representing children with special needs during this process.
-For more information on the fair hearings process, see Fair Hearings and Appeals in Adoption Assistance, a webpage on Families Rising (formerly the North American Council on Adoptable Children).
+For more information on the fair hearings process, see What Is Your State's Process for Applying for a Fair Hearing? on Information Gateway's Statespecific adoption assistance database.